LezWatch/LezWatch/_writing/blog-posts.md

   nav: "writing"
 ---

-_All blog posts are written in [Gutenberg](https://wordpress.org/plugins/gutenberg/)_
+_All blog posts are written in the [block editor](https://wordpress.org/plugins/block-editor/)_

-If you want to play with it in a safe space, you can use [Frontenberg](http://moc.co/sandbox/example-post/) or login and go to the [local Gutenberg test page](https://lezwatchtv.com/wp-admin/post-new.php?gutenberg-demo).
+If you want to play with it in a safe space, you can use [Frontenberg](http://moc.co/sandbox/example-post/) but for the most part, just write.

-If you have any issues, come talk to Mika.
-This is her fault.
-We have some [Gutenberg documentation](/writing/gutenberg/) that should be helpful.

 ## Overview